EyreFree/mspaint/README.md

 #mspaint_CSharp
-#Not finished,a imitation of mspaint.exe.
+#Not finished, a imitation of mspaint.exe.